Entanglement improves coordination in distributed systems: Conclusion

 We have shown that entanglement-assisted coordination yields rigorously certified performance gains in a concrete distributed routing model.
 Specifically, we characterized the optimal full-information routing policy as a weighted threshold rule, formulated the coordination problem as a weighted non-local game with payoff directly determining waiting time, proved that optimal classical strategies take a threshold form enabling efficient certification, and demonstrated quantum advantage across a substantial parameter range.

-These results establish distributed scheduling and load balancing as a promising application domain for near-term quantum networks, providing a template for translating non-local correlations into operational improvements in latency-constrained distributed systems.
+These results suggest distributed scheduling and load balancing as a candidate application domain for near-term quantum networks, offering a starting point for translating non-local correlations into operational improvements in latency-constrained distributed systems.